rpeepz/ft_printf/README.md

 # ft_printf
-Here lies the repository of RPAPAGNA in which hold the work of my own poor process of rewriting libc printf in C
+This repository holds the work of my own process of rewriting libc printf in C

-`brought to you by Carls Junior`
+Journal entry style documentation during the time I spent on this project

 entry: (april, 8, 23:52)
 using template after failed attempts Ive gained the knowledge through